MatrixDeity/myscripts/README.md

 make install
 ```

+Being executed a second time the command will rewrite scripts but not existed configs.
 This command will make the following copies:

 * `./scripts` -> `~/.myscripts`
 * `./configs` -> `~/.config/myscripts`